Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Upper bounds for fully-dynamic conflict-free colorings

-\mypara{Solutions for a polynomially-bounded universe.} The framework above uses a B-tree on the interval endpoints.
+\paragraph{Solutions for a polynomially-bounded universe.} The framework above uses a B-tree on the interval endpoints.
 If the interval endpoints come from a universe of size~$U$---for concreteness, assume the endpoints are integers in the range $0,\ldots,U-1$---then we can use a B-tree on the set~$\{0,\ldots,U -1\}$.
-Thus the B-tree structure never has to be changed. \begin{theorem} Let $S$ be a dynamic set of intervals whose endpoints are integers in the range $0,\ldots,U-1$. \begin{enumerate} \item[(i)] We can maintain a conflict-free coloring on~$S$ that uses $O(\log U)$ colors and that performs at most two recolorings per insertion and deletion. \item[(ii)] For any $t$ with $2\leq t\leq U$, we can maintain a conflict-free coloring on~$S$ that uses $O(\log_t U)$ colors and performs $O(t)$ recolorings per insertion and deletion. \end{enumerate} \end{theorem} \begin{proof} For both results we use the general framework described above. \begin{enumerate} \item[(i)] We pick $|C(\ell)|=4t-2$ for all levels~$\ell$.
+Thus the B-tree structure never has to be changed. \begin{theorem} Let $S$ be a dynamic set of intervals whose endpoints are integers in~$\{0,\ldots,U-1\}$. \begin{enumerate} \item[(i)] We can maintain a conflict-free coloring on~$S$ that uses $O(\log U)$ colors and that performs at most two recolorings per insertion and deletion. \item[(ii)] For any $t$ with $2\leq t\leq U$, we can maintain a conflict-free coloring on~$S$ that uses $O(\log_t U)$ colors and performs $O(t)$ recolorings per insertion and deletion. \end{enumerate} \end{theorem} \begin{proof} For both results we use the general framework described above. \begin{enumerate} \item[(i)] We pick $|C(\ell)|=4t-2$ for all levels~$\ell$.
 Since a B-tree of minimum degree~$t$ on $U$~points has height~$O(\log_t U)$, the total number of colors is $O(t\log_t U)$.
 With $4t-2$~colors, we can give each interval in $\Sextr(v)$ its own color, so the coloring is locally conflict free.
 To get $O(\log U)$ colors we now pick~$t=2$.
 To insert an interval~$I$, we find the set~$S_i(v)$ into which $I$ should be inserted, and check if $I$ should replace the current left-extreme and/or right-extreme interval in~$S_i(v)$.
 Thus an insertion requires at most two recolorings.
-Deletions can be handled in a similar way: if $I$ is an extreme interval, then we have to recolor at most two intervals that become extreme after the deletion of~$I$. \item[(ii)] We pick $|C(\ell)|=2$ for all levels~$\ell$, yielding $O(t\log_t U)$ colors in total.
-We now color $\Sextr(v)$ using the \emph{chain method}, as follows.
-Consider a single connected component of $\bigcup_{I\in \Sextr(v)} I$ and suppose~$C(\lev(v))=\{ \mbox{red}, \mbox{blue}\}$.
-Let $I_1$ be the interval with the leftmost left endpoint in this component.
-We color $I_1$ red.
-Then, of all intervals whose left endpoint lies inside~$I_1$ we select the interval $I_2$ with the rightmost right endpoint and color it blue, of all intervals whose left endpoint lies inside~$I_2$ we select the interval~$I_3$ sticking out furthest to the right and color it red, and so on.
-This way we create a chain of intervals that are alternatingly colored red and blue, which together cover the connected component; see Fig.~\ref{fi:chain}.
-All intervals in this connected component that are not in the chain get the dummy color.
+Deletions can be handled in a similar way: if $I$ is an extreme interval, then we have to recolor at most two intervals that become extreme after the deletion of~$I$. \item[(ii)] We pick $|C(\ell)|=2$ for all levels~$\ell$, yielding $O(\log_t U)$ colors in total.
+We now color $\Sextr(v)$ using the chain method with~$C(\lev(v))$ and the global dummy color.
+After coloring every connected component of $\Sextr(v)$ in this manner we have a locally conflict-free coloring of~$\Sextr(v)$.
+Insertions and deletions into $S(v)$ are simply handled by updating~$\Sextr(v)$ and recoloring~$\Sextr(v)$ from scratch.
+Since at most two intervals start or stop being extreme and $|\Sextr(v)|\leq 4t-2$, we use $O(t)$ recolorings. \end{enumerate} \end{proof}